What is Right?

 What would it feel like if I loved God with all my heart?
 What did I need to change so I could love God with all my soul?
 What would my life be like if I loved God with all my strength?
 How could I ignore the distractions of this world and the strong desire to do what I want to do so I could love God first?

 The emptiness was eating me up so I took the challenge.
 One step at a time, God showed me how to change my priorities and put him first.
 I gradually put him first in every area of my life and I learned the huge lesson that the commands God gives us are for our own good.
 As I moved closer to God, I watched him help me be a better wife, a better mother, a better employee, a better friend, a better neighbor, a better sister, a better daughter…you get the idea.
 Everything was better because he was in the middle of it.
+Everything was easier because he was there helping me.
+He gave my life meaning and a purpose.
+Real joy gradually crept into my life.

 Is there an empty place in your soul that God is longing to fill?
 Are you just checking the boxes in your Christian life or do you have a daily, intimate relationship with God?
 Have you made the decision to put God first in your life?

 God desires to be first in our lives because he wants to give us strength, peace and purpose for our journey.
-And he helps us with all the rest.
+He wants to make it all easier and more worthwhile.

 Thank you, Abba Father.